 The effectiveness review, compliance review and all other board activity has, naturally, required to continue during the COVID-19 pandemic.
 To that end, all board and committee sessions, as well as development and review activity has taken place remotely, predominantly on Microsoft Teams with the added support of the BoardEffects portal for the secure sharing of documentation.
 This has broadly been a positive experience, with all board activity continuing on schedule, and in some cases with added benefits which have included greater efficiency and improved attendance.
 Board recruitment activity has also been concluded satisfactorily and induction activity undertaken remotely.
-GCRB will continue to monitor this mode of delivery, and to take full account of the continued specific demands of ensuring and maintaining compliance against the backdrop of a pandemic with its associated restrictions.
+From June 2022, the Board has agreed that future meetings of the Board will take place in person, with committee sessions continuing to be on Microsoft Teams.

-GCRB complies with all the principles of the 2016 Code of Good Governance for Scotland's Colleges, except where these apply only to college boards, and has complied throughout the year ended July 2021.
+GCRB complies with all the principles of the 2016 Code of Good Governance for Scotland's Colleges, except where these apply only to college boards, and has complied throughout the year ended July 2022.